Fostering Inclusive Economic Growth

 Since the United States launched the Summit of the Americas, this meeting of the region’s leaders has become the highest-level process for promoting regional cooperation and addressing the most pressing issues in the Americas.
 Each Summit focuses on a critical area of cooperation that all countries in the Americas can support, and allows the region as a whole to work together on such issues as increasing economic competitiveness, catalyzing development, enhancing access to energy and communication technology, strengthening regional security, countering trafficking, and promoting democracy and human rights.
 The United States will host the next Summit of the Americas in the second half of 2021.

-The U.S. government is empowering young business and social entrepreneurs throughout the Americas with the training, tools, networks, and resources they need to increase the economic prosperity of their fellow citizens.
-Through the YLAI fellows program, 250 young entrepreneurs learn from U.S. businesses during a five-week internship.
-In addition, YLAI includes a hemisphere-wide online community of entrepreneurs and influencers across Latin American and the Caribbean who are committed to fostering economic prosperity, transparency, and good governance.
+The U.S. government is empowering young business and social entrepreneurs throughout the Americas with the training, tools, networks, and resources they need to increase economic prosperity and foster business partnerships.
+Through the annual YLAI Professional Fellows Program, 280 young entrepreneurs collaborate with U.S. businesses during a four-week, individually tailored fellowship placement.
+In addition, the YLAI Network includes a hemisphere-wide online community of entrepreneurs and influencers across Latin America, the Caribbean, and Canada who are committed to fostering economic prosperity, transparency, and good governance.
 Learn more about YLAI.

 Social Inclusion and Access to Opportunity for All